Gila Trout Recovery & Angling

 Stocked Gila Trout Waters

-Hatchery Gila trout are currently being stocked regularly in four streams and are occasionally stocked in Lake Roberts.
-No additional permit is required for fishing these locations and statewide trout limit (5 trout any species) applies.
+Hatchery Gila trout are currently being stocked regularly in six streams and are occasionally stocked in Lake Roberts.
+Check the NM Fishing Rules and Info Booklet (link) for current regulations.

-West Fork Gila River: Surveys indicate a healthy population of Gila, rainbow, and brown trout are found in this section of the West Fork Gila River.
+West Fork Gila River between Pine Flats and Ring Canyon: Surveys indicate a healthy population of Gila, rainbow, and brown trout are found in this section of the West Fork Gila River.
 It was last stocked with 1,200 Gila trout (4”) in November 2014.

 The Department is currently working on multiple Gila trout recovery projects as well as projects to enhance Gila trout angling opportunities.
 These include:

 - establishing a new population of Gila trout in Mineral Creek,

 - restoration of Gila trout to Whitewater Creek,